 Junipers, pines and arborvitaes belong the gymnosperm division of the plant kingdom, meaning that they produce seeds exposed to the air rather than enclosed inside a flower.
 All three plants are evergreen and commonly used in landscapes.
 However, beyond these basic similarities, junipers, pines and arborvitaes have distinct differences that affect how you use them in your landscape.

 The names juniper and pine refer to two plant genera, or groupings of species, called Juniperus and Pinus, respectively.
 This means that multiple species of landscape plants fall under the classifications of juniper and pine.
 These species can look very different from each other.
 There are 50 to 67 species of juniper across the northern hemisphere.

 Arborvitae also include numerous species, such as American arborvitae (Thuja occidentalis, USDA zones 2-7) and Japanese arborvitae (Thuja standishii, zones 5-7), Although many cultivars of arborvitae provide a diverse array of landscape plants, they all share basic features in common.

 The juniper genus and the arborvitae both belong to the cypress family and resemble each other in some ways.
 Unlike most evergreens, which produce needle-like foliage, junipers and arborvitae have tiny, overlapping leaves that resemble scales.
 Junipers may also present small, very sharp needles in addition to their scale-like foliage.

 Pines, on the other hand, develop the needle-like foliage of the typical evergreen.
 On pines, needles arise from the stem in clumps of two or more, distinguishing them from other evergreens, where needles arise singly.

 All three plants vary in size depending on species and cultivar, with shrubby forms as well as full-sized trees.
-Pines tend to grow as trees, with species like the eastern white pine (P. strobus) exceeding heights of 200 feet if allowed to reach full maturity.
+Pines tend to grow as trees, with species like the eastern white pine (Pinus strobus) exceeding heights of 250 feet if allowed to reach full maturity.
 The smallest types of pine is the Siberian dwarf pine (Pinus pumila 'Dwarf Blue,' zones 4-7), reaching only 2 to 3 feet at maturity, while the tallest is the Ponderosa pine (Pinus ponderosa, zones 3-7), growing to a potential mature height of 125 feet.
 Arborvitae also grows in nature as a tree, reaching heights of about 40 to 70 feet, depending on species.